 Dr. Gilpin is a recognized expert on quantitative testing for legionella in warm water-containing mechanical equipment.
 He has presented and published numerous papers in the microbiology and biosafety field.

 Richard Gilpin directs the biosafety training course “Control of Biohazards Course” started by Byron S. Tepper, Ph.D. at Johns Hopkins University, Baltimore, MD in 1979 under contract from the NIH Division of Safety and the National Cancer Institute.
 Dr. Gilpin co-directed the course with Dr. Tepper from 1989 until Dr. Tepper’s retirement in 2010.
 Dr. Gilpin continues this biosafety training course at various locations in the United States and overseas.
 The one week Control of Biohazards course at the Johns Hopkins University Mt.
-Washington Conference Center will be presented in August 7 - 11, 2017.
+Washington Conference Center was presented in August 7 - 11, 2017.
+The course may be presented at JHU in April 2018.

 Dr. Gilpin is a full benefit faculty/senior staff retiree from Johns Hopkins University School of Medicine, Department of Medicine, a former research & development manager at Becton, Dickinson Diagnostic Systems, a 28-year active member of ABSA International, a 51-year active member of the American Society for Microbiology, an emeritus member of the ASM National Registry of Certified Microbiologists, and a 25-year active member of the NSF International Standard 49 Biosafety Cabinetry Joint Committee.